Azure/Cloud-Native/website/blog-60daysofIA/2024-03-05/forecasting-energy-usage-with-intelligent-apps-1.md

 To set up an AKS cluster and install KAITO, follow [this tutorial](https://github.com/Azure/kaito/blob/main/docs/installation.md), adjusting the KAITO installation steps to match the **llama2-7b** model you downloaded earlier.

 :::info
-Register for **[Intelligent Apps on AKS: Episode 3](https://aka.ms/learn-live-building-intelligent-apps-aks-ep3?ocid=buildia24_60days_blogs)**, a live hands-on training with an expert on how OpenCost, Prometheus, and Grafana with AKS can improve intelligent apps.
+Checkout the **[Intelligent Apps on AKS: Episode 2](https://aka.ms/learn-live-building-intelligent-apps-aks-ep2?ocid=buildia24_60days_blogs)**, a hands-on training with an expert on how to use AKS to run your own AI Models with KAITO.
 :::

-#### Pushing LLaMA 2 Model to Azure Container Registry
+#### Pushing LLaMA 2 Chat Model to Azure Container Registry

 Now that you have AKS with the KAITO installation, you need to push the local model image to the AKS cluster.